award

 In both Nevada and California, there are certain types of damages one could receive after being wrongfully terminated.
 These types of damages include:

-• Pain and suffering: this refers to the emotional distress caused by the wrongful retaliation.
+• Pain and suffering refer to the emotional distress caused by wrongful retaliation.
 This is a part of non-economic damages, which is subjective to the plaintiff.
 We have several experts who can establish the pain and suffering the plaintiff has endured.
-Our experts include mental health experts, psychologists, etc.
+Our experts include mental health professionals, psychologists, and related professionals.

 • Legal fees